 Whether can you meet all expectations?

 In a more complex structure, this cannot be easy.
-The solution is to strike a balance between the level of control and the flexibility of policy/model implementation.
+The solution is to balance the level of control and the flexibility of policy/model implementation.
 You will obtain the highest level of control by COBO and COSU, followed by COPE and CYOD, and at the very end, by BYOD.
-On the other hand, the BYOD model is the easiest to implement because as soon as an employee arrives at the company, they have a device to use in business operations.
+On the other hand, the BYOD model is the easiest to implement because when employees arrive at the company, they have a device to use in business operations.

 There is no need to choose just one device or management model.
 Policies can change according to department, device, or area of operations.
 Regardless of the direction selected, creating specific policies allows for the organization’s and employees’ informed protection.
-A device management tool can make it easier to ensure security and regulatory compliance and maintain expected productivity levels.
+A device management tool can make ensuring security and regulatory compliance easier and maintain expected productivity levels.
 It can even be essential in models that combine business and private space.

 A professional MDM/EMM system will allow the creation of such a space and its security management and the deletion or erasure of data if required.